Climate Change Adaptation in the UK

-The Committee on Climate Change (CCC) was set up under the Climate Change Act to advise the Government on emissions targets, to report to Parliament on progress made in reducing greenhouse gas emissions and provide advice to the Devolved Administrations on climate change.
+The Climate Change Committee (CCC) was set up under the Climate Change Act to advise the Government on emissions targets, to report to Parliament on progress made in reducing greenhouse gas emissions and provide advice to the Devolved Administrations on climate change.

 Following the adoption of the Climate Change (Scotland) Act in August 2009, the Committee were asked to advise Scottish Minsters on issues relating to the climate change targets in the Act.

 The UK Climate Change Risk Assessment (CCRA)

 Every five years the UK Government must carry out an assessment of the current and future risks to the country from climate change.
-This assessment is known as the Climate Change Risk Assessment or the CCRA.
-The first CCRA was published in January 2012, with the second released January 2017 which presents the latest evidence on the threats and opportunities of climate change for the UK to the end of the century.
-The CCRA consists of a number of reports, including a synthesis report, a number of technical chapters and a national summary for Scotland.
+This assessment is known as the Climate Change Risk Assessment or the CCRA, find out more on our CCRA webpage..